A Kent castles walk

 In 1624, St Mary's Church in Chiddingstone was struck by lightning and extensively damaged by fire.
 Prominently displayed in the church is a Vinegar Bible of 1717, so called because in St Luke's Gospel, Chapter 20, 'The parable of the vineyard' is misprinted as 'The parable of the vinegar'!
 The gazebo in the churchyard covers the vault of the Streatfeild family.

 The stately home of Penshurst Place (tel 01892 870 307) is a perfectly preserved, unfortified manor house, which has been the home of the Sidney family since 1552, when Edward VI gave it to his old tutor, Sir William Sidney.
 The poet Sir Philip Sidney was born here in 1554.
 The oldest part of the building dates from the fourteenth century, but the present house represents a curious blend of five centuries of architectural styles.
 It is open to visitors daily from late March to the end of October and at weekends only from mid-February to late March.
-Admission (2017) is £11.00; or £9.00 for the gardens only.
+Admission (2019) is £12.00; or £10.00 for the gardens and grounds only.